adonisjs/v6-docs/content/docs/security/authorization.md

 ---
 summary: Learn how to write authorization checks in your AdonisJS application using the `@adonisjs/bouncer` package.
-Define abilities and policies to authorize actions in your application.
 ---

 # Authorization